per1234/EtherEventQueue/README.md

 `EtherEventQueue.readEvent(eventBuffer)` - Puts the event in the passed array. availableEvent() must be called first.
 - Parameter: eventBuffer - Size a char array according to the result of availableEvent () and pass it to the readEvent  function.
 After that it will contain the event.
-  - Type: char
+  - Type: char array
 - Returns: none

 `EtherEventQueue.readPayload(payloadBuffer)` - Puts the payload string in the passed array. availableEvent() must be called first.
 - Parameter: payloadBuffer - Size a char array according to the result of availablePayload () and pass it to the readPayload  function.
 After that it will contain the payload.
-  - Type: char
+  - Type: char array
 - Returns: none

 `EtherEventQueue.receivedEventID()` - Returns the event ID of the received event.
-This is needed for confirming receipt of queueTypeConfirm type events.
+This is needed for confirming receipt of queueTypeConfirm type events(ack).
 - Parameter: none
 - Returns: Event ID of the received event.
   - Type: byte